 Getting around Madeira

 Although you can get buses and taxis almost everywhere around Madeira, there are many trails only accessible by car.
 Renting a car is relatively cheap and by far the best option to make the most out of your holiday.
 Rent a car with Funchal Cars, as they usually have great special offers.
 I got a class C Seat Ibiza, in perfect condition, with all-inclusive insurance for under 200 euros.
 Know that in Madeira there are motorways called Expresso, but the mountain roads are incredibly narrow and quite winding.
 Most roads are almost 90 degrees up or down, hence knowing how to manoeuvre a car and possessive great clutch skills are imperative.
-Invest in a good car which will be able to take you up the hill, as you will have moments when you will really need serious engine and horsepower.
+Invest in a good car which will be able to take you up the hill, as you will have moments when you will really need a serious engine and horsepower.
 Madeira has plenty of tunnels (some as long as 2 km) which too, are winding.

 What you need for Madeira